310mc/https-310mc.github.io-tl/source/_posts/wedding_march/prologue.md

 We mostly ran around the school premises, but there were times we ran up a mountain, too.
 It was always pretty tough, having to run along dangerous paths more suitable for wild animals…

-But the scenery at the top of the mountain was always worth witnessing for yourself.
-It’d make all my exhaustion fly away.
+But the scenery at the top of the mountain was always stunning.
+It’d make all of my exhaustion fly away.

-And it always made me feel like I accomplished something!
-It’s like I grew one bit stronger every time.
+But most of all, it always made me feel like I accomplished something amazing!
+It’s like I grew a bit stronger every time.

 A hero’s all about overcoming trials, after all…☆
 {% endbubble %}